aimms/documentation/platform/solvers/solvers.rst

 functionality to develop and create complete optimization applications.
 This means that a large set of mathematical model types (Linear, Mixed Integer, Nonlinear, Mixed Integer Nonlinear, etc.) can be formulated within AIMMS.
 AIMMS uses solvers to optimize mathematical models.
 Depending on the solvers available with your license, you are able to solve the models at a requested performance (high and medium performance solvers do exist for most model types).

 The standard license of AIMMS includes the world-class solver CPLEX.
 The installation package of AIMMS also has the `COIN-OR <http://www.coin-or.org/>`__ solvers CBC (LP/MIP) and IPOPT (NLP) included; these two solvers are not owned or serviced by the AIMMS company – they are by the open source community – but can be also used by any AIMMS user.
-This set of solvers, together with the freely available `Advanced
-Algorithms <advanced-algorithms>`__
-set of AIMMS such as AIMMS Outer Approximation, Benders Decomposition and more – offers a great start for creating optimization applications.
+This set of solvers, together with the freely available :ref:`advanced-algorithms`. set of AIMMS such as AIMMS Outer Approximation, Benders Decomposition and more – offers a great start for creating optimization applications.
 Of course, the set of solvers available in a license can be extended by other `commercial solver add-ons <https://www.aimms.com/support/licensing>`__.

 All solvers are connected to AIMMS by using the :doc:`AIMMS Open Solver Interface <open-solver-interface>`, which link solvers through a collection of C++ interfaces.

 Contents
 --------

+-  :ref:`available-solvers`
--  `Available Solvers in
+-  :ref:`robust-optimization-add-on`
-   AIMMS <available-solvers>`_
--  `Robust Optimization
+-  :ref:`supported-math-program-types`
-   Add-on <robust-optimization-add-on>`_
--  `Supported Math Program
+-  :ref:`math-program-types-explanation`
-   Types <supported-math-program-types>`_
--  `Math Program Types
+-  :ref:`lp-and-mip-solver-features`
-   Explanation <math-program-types-explanation>`_
--  `LP and MIP Solver
-   Features <lp-and-mip-solver-features>`_

 .. _available-solvers: